 2. Choose Structured, Substantial Fabrics

-There is nothing worst than feeling exposed as your body changes and expands.
+There is nothing worse than feeling exposed as your body changes and expands.
 Quality, structured fabrics act like Photoshop's magic eraser tool on all those bulges.
 It's usually true that pieces made from quality materials are more expensive, but the difference is 100% worth it.
 For great examples of this, try MARION's Into the Blue Petite Maternity & Nursing Dress made with luxe Italian suiting fabric, or White Collar Petite Maternity Blouse made with TENCEL.
 Just remember to look for breathable fabric, or you'll be cooking more than a bun.

 MARION's Petite Into the Blue Maternity Dress & Petite White Collar Maternity & Nursing Blouse.